 - As we continue to help our students understand fact, fiction and other online places, there are a ton of resources for digital literacy and education, including cyber-bullying.

 Kerry Davis, EdD, CCC-SLP, is a city-wide speech-language pathologist in the Boston area.
 Her areas of interest include working with children with multiple disabilities, inclusion in education and professional development.
 The views on this blog are her own and do not represent those of her employer.
-Dr. Davis can be followed on Twitter at @DrKDavisslp.
+Follow her on Twitter at @DrKDavisslp.